ShootingStar91/compressionstudy/documentation/weekreport2.md

 I also wrote a little javadoc comments.

+I used about 12 hours this week.
+Majority of it was trying to understand Huffman Coding and Canonical Huffman Coding.

 ### What next

 Next I will finish the Huffman Coder algorithm, make the Dao-class ready for reading files, and start writing LZ77 (Lempel-Ziv) algorithm.